palvjain/Patient_Vitals_Monitoring/README.md

 ## How It Works

-**1. Data Source (Simulator)** `patient_vitals_simulator.py` generates one record every 2 seconds for 20 simulated patients — heart rate, SpO2, temperature, and blood pressure (systolic/diastolic) —
-and publishes each as JSON to a Pub/Sub topic.
-A configurable `ERROR_RATE` randomly injects missing fields, negative values, or out-of-range values to simulate real-world data quality issues.

-**2. Bronze Layer**
-The Dataflow pipeline reads raw messages from the Pub/Sub subscription, decodes them, and writes the unmodified JSON directly to a `bronze/` folder in GCS every 60-second window.

-**3. Silver Layer**
-Records are parsed, validated (removing nulls, negative heart rates, out-of-range SpO2 readings), and enriched with a calculated `risk_score` and `risk_level` (Low / Moderate / High) based on heart rate, temperature, and SpO2.
-Cleaned records are written to `silver/` in GCS.

-**4. Gold Layer**
-Silver records are grouped by `patient_id` and aggregated (average heart rate, SpO2, temperature, and the max risk level observed) before being appended to a BigQuery table.

-**5. Visualization**
-Power BI connects to the BigQuery Gold table using **DirectQuery** , so dashboards refresh automatically as new data streams in.
+### 1. Simulator (the data source)

+patient_vitals_simulator.py` generates 20 patients and creates a new vitals reading every 2 seconds for a random one of them — heart rate, oxygen level (SpO2), temperature, and blood pressure.
+The ranges are a bit wider than "healthy normal" on purpose, so some readings come out looking risky and the dashboard actually has variety to show.
+About 10% of records get a deliberate error thrown in (a missing field, a negative heart rate, or an impossible SpO2 like 150) — this is just so the cleaning step later actually has something to clean.
+Each record gets turned into JSON and published to a Pub/Sub topic.

+### 2. Bronze layer — raw data, untouched

+Dataflow reads the messages straight off Pub/Sub, decodes them back into text, batches them into 60-second windows, and dumps them as-is into a `bronze/` folder in GCS.
+No cleaning here — this is just a raw backup of everything that came through.

+### 3. Silver layer — cleaning it up

+From that same stream, the pipeline:
+- Turns the JSON back into a usable record
+- Throws out anything broken (missing fields, negative heart rate, SpO2 over 100, etc.)
+- Calculates a risk score using heart rate, temperature, and SpO2 (higher heart rate and temperature = more risk; lower SpO2 = more risk, since low oxygen is bad)
+- Labels each record Low / Moderate / High risk based on that score
+- Saves the cleaned version to `silver/` in GCS

+### 4. Gold layer — one summary per patient

+Since each patient shows up in multiple records, this step groups everything by `patient_id` and averages out their heart rate, SpO2, and temperature.
+For risk level, it just takes the worst one they hit (if they were ever "High," they're marked High overall).
+This final summary gets appended into a BigQuery table.

+### 5. Power BI dashboard

+Power BI connects straight to the BigQuery table using DirectQuery.
+The dashboard has a dropdown to pick a patient, three gauges (heart rate, SpO2, temperature) that turn more red the riskier the number gets, and a card showing that patient's overall risk level.